marcodeangelis/stochastic-area-metric/README.md

 # Area metric code library
 This repo gathers code for computing the stochastic area metric.
 In Python and Matlab.

+To cite this repository use the following doi: https://doi.org/10.5281/zenodo.4419644

 For more about the *stochastic area distance* or *Wasserstein distance* the reader is referred to the following references:

 [1] https://en.wikipedia.org/wiki/Wasserstein_metric